temporenc/temporenc/README.rst

 * **Compact**

   Encoded values have a variable size between 3 and 10 bytes, depending on the components being included.
-For example, an encoded date uses 3 bytes, and an encoded time also takes 3 bytes, but an encoded date with time uses only 5 bytes.
+For example, an encoded date uses 3 bytes, an encoded time also takes 3 bytes, and an encoded date with time uses 5 bytes.
   At the other extreme, it takes only 10 bytes to encode a date with time using nanosecond precision and a time zone.

 * **Self-contained**